 The technologies that are amplifying change are also the tools to manage it more effectively.

 In Deloitte’s “2019 Global Human Capital Trends” survey, 80 percent of respondents agreed that the 21st century has imposed new requirements on business leaders.
 It is due to various elements of our connected and digital lives.
-Together, they point to a “VUCA” world that directly challenges the way leaders to develop stability and direction for their businesses.
+Together, they point to a “VUCA” world that directly challenges the way leaders develop stability and direction for their businesses.

 VUCA is dynamic and situational—sometimes things can be fairly clear but then suddenly shift due to outliers, adjacencies, and disruptions.
 Arguably, leaders, today face an extended period of rising VUCA.

-The elements of VUCA are not new and they exist since long, but the modern world has amplified them.
+The elements of VUCA are not new and they exist for long, but the modern world has amplified them.
 Amid globalization, instantaneous communications, and innovative ecosystems, leaders are more challenged by continuous change.
 Watertight Command-and-control management styles appear rigid, unresponsive, and fragile.

 Remote management responds to globalized skills, markets, and ecosystems.
 An effective business finds talent and opportunity anywhere it can, often where it costs the least.
 Leaders should be comfortable directing across such networks and securing trust without physical proximity.
 Distributed businesses respond to softer hierarchies and the empowerment of teams to act effectively on their own.